hephaestus-compiler-project/types-bug-study-artifact/README.md

-This section provides the instructions to collect typing-related bugs and their fixes
-(see Section 2.1 of our paper).
+This section provides the instructions to collect typing-related bugs and their fixes (corresponding to Section 2.1 of our paper).

 **IMPORTANT NOTE**:
 This step requires roughly 18 hours.
 For this reason,
 we already provide you with the
-"pre-baked" dataset used in our study along with the proposed categorization.
+"pre-baked" data of the selected bugs used in our study, along with the proposed categorization
-This dataset can be found in the `data/` directory.
+(see the directory `data/`).
 However,
 if you still want to re-download the bugs from the corresponding sources